HipGraph/MarkovGNN/README.md

 # MarkovGNN
-MarkovGNN: Graph Neural Networks using Markov Diffusion.
-This repository is only for WWW2022 submission.
+This is the official PyTorch-Geometric implementation of MarkovGNN paper under the title "MarkovGNN: Graph Neural Networks on Markov Diffusion".
+This method uses different markov graphs in different layers of the GNN.

 ## System requirements
 Users will need to install the following tools (CPU version).